Learning efficient backprojections across cortical hierarchies in real time: Results

 The central question of cortical credit assignment is how the error $\bm e_\ell$ is calculated, given an error signal in a higher area,~$\bm e_{\ell+1}$, and how this error signal is used to adjust bottom-up weights.
 Plenty of solutions to this question have been proposed~\cite{10.3389/fncom.2016.00094}.
 Here, we focus on theories which can be formulated such that forward weights are updated as $\bm {\dot{W}}_{\ell,\ell-1} \propto \bm e_\ell \, \bm r_{\ell-1}^T$.
-Under this scheme, several theories for bio-plausible error transport exist~\cite{10.1162/089976603762552988,scellier2017equilibrium,haider2021latent,lee2015difference,sacramento2018dendritic,meulemans2020theoretical}, among them contrastive Hebbian learning or difference target propagation.
+Under this scheme, several theories for bio-plausible error transport exist~\cite{10.1162/089976603762552988,scellier2017equilibrium,haider2021latent,lee2015difference,sacramento2018dendritic,meulemans2020theoretical}.
 They have in common that errors in a higher layer $\bm e_{\ell+1}$ are propagated down through feedback (top-down) weights $\bm B_{\ell,\ell+1} $ to form errors in a given layer~$\bm e_{\ell}$.